 See also the book character sheet for these characters.

 Only spoilers from the current season will be hidden, so beware spoilers if you're not up to date on the episodes.

-A noble house of the Riverlands, and probably the Tullys most important vassal, though they are less than scrupulous in discharging their feudal obligations to their nominal overlord, and often ignore their duties in service of their own interests.
-Their castle(s) is known as the Twins, a very strategic bridge-fortress across the Green Fork river.
+A noble house of the Riverlands, and probably the Tullys' most important vassal, though they are less than scrupulous in discharging their feudal obligations to their nominal overlord, and often ignore their duties in service of their own interests.
+Their castle(s) is known as the Twins, a very strategic bridge-fortress across the Green Fork tributary of the River Trident.
 In the aftermath of the Red Wedding and House Tully's downfall, House Frey has taken all of House Tully's former titles, including the Lordship of Riverrun.
-However, the Lordship Paramount of the Riverlands is in dispute between House Frey and Petyr Baelish, who was given Harrenhal and (formally) the Lordship Paramount, but is too disinterested to actually rule either, making Walder Frey de facto
+However, the Lordship Paramount of the Riverlands is in dispute between House Frey and Petyr Baelish, who was given Harrenhal and (formally) the Lordship Paramount, but is uninterested in ruling, making Walder Frey de facto Lord Paramount.

 - According to the History of Lore videos for House Frey, Catelyn Tully noted that Lord Hoster Tully called Walder Frey "the late Lord Frey" partly because he suspected him to be hedging his bets and preserving his forces so that if the Targaryens defeated Robert on the Trident, Frey would then open their gates in exchange for being Lord of Riverrun.

 - Dirty Coward: Bravery is most definitely not their strong suit.
 They will only act when certain of victory and have no issue betraying allies in the most underhanded ways, gloating all the while.